Documentation Index

 Configuring Webhooks

-Webhooks allow Tenzo to send real-time notifications to your system when events occur, such as when a candidate completes an interview.
+Webhooks allow Tenzo to send real-time notifications to your system when events occur — for example, when a candidate completes an interview or a meeting note finishes post-processing.
 All organizations can configure webhooks for their custom integrations and automated workflows.Setting Up a Webhook

 Enter Your Webhook URL